 This refers to the amount of forest or cover that animals prefer in order to feel comfortable.
 According to the most current science, at least 40 per cent of the land in a wildlife corridor should provide cover for the animals in order for them to make good use of the area.

-The concept of a wildlife corridor, which is well-known to many of today's residents in Canmore, was not really understood 20 years ago when the Yellowstone to Yukon Conservation Initiative (Y2Y) first took root in the valley.
+The concept of a wildlife corridor, which is well-known to many of today's residents in Canmore, was not really understood 20 years ago when the Yellowstone to Yukon Conservation Initiative (Y2Y), a Canmore-based organization now internationally recognized as a leader in wildlife corridor connectivity and conservation around the world, first took root in the valley.

-Our home in the Rockies has been identified as one of the last intact mountain ecosystems on Earth as we continue to share the space with all of the wildlife species that have been here for years.
+Since that time, our home in the Rockies has been identified as one of the last intact mountain ecosystems on Earth that continues to share the space with all of the wildlife species that have been here for millennia.

 “Over the last 20 years, collectively we have been able to double the protected areas, mitigated hundreds of miles of busy highways, and helped grizzly bears expand their ranges for the first time in over a hundred years,” Karsten Heuer, who was president of Y2Y from 2013 to 2015, said in an interview with Highline Magazine.